 10. Review prescription drug coverage

-If you take prescription medications, consider the drug coverage offered by insurance plans.
-Some plans may offer better prescription drug benefits, which can have a big impact on your overall healthcare costs.
+If you take medications regularly, ensure the plan you choose covers your prescriptions.
+Some plans offer better drug benefits than others, which can significantly impact your overall healthcare costs.

 11. Consider telehealth options